Spin-charge separation in a 1D Fermi gas with tunable interactions: Supplementary Text

 \subsection{Charge and spin density wave excitations}

-If we consider a Fermi gas consisting of an equal number ($N/2$) of spin-up ($\uparrow$) and spin-down ($\downarrow$) states, then the overall dynamic structure factor $S(q,\omega)$ (DSF) will have two independent components labeled by $S_{\uparrow\uparrow}$ and $S_{\uparrow\downarrow}$.
-We can then define a charge- and spin-density DSF given by \cite{Giamarchi_Book}:

-where the $+$ sign corresponds to charge and $-$ to spin, and each component is the Fourier transform of the density-density correlation function $G_{\sigma,\sigma'}(r,t)$ described by \cite{Pines_book}:
+If we consider a 1D two-component interacting Fermi gas consisting of an equal number ($N/2$) of spin-up ($\uparrow$) and spin-down ($\downarrow$) states, then the overall dynamic structure factor $S(q,\omega)$ (DSF) will have two independent components labeled by $S_{\uparrow\uparrow}$ and $S_{\uparrow\downarrow}$.
+Each component $S_{\sigma,\sigma'}$ is the Fourier transform of the density-density correlation function \cite{Pines_book}: